verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VZBugReportCLI.md

 ---
-title: Verrazzano Bug Report Tools
+title: Verrazzano Bug Report Tool
-linkTitle: Verrazzano Bug Report Tools
+linkTitle: Verrazzano Bug Report Tool
 weight: 1
-description: Use the Verrazzano Bug Report Tools to selectively capture the information from cluster and create an archive of it
+description: Use the Verrazzano Bug Report Tool to selectively capture the information from cluster and create an archive of it
 draft: false
 ---